Context-aware Human Motion Prediction

 \section{Conclusion}

 In this work, we explore a context-aware motion prediction architecture, using a semantic-graph representation where objects and humans are represented by nodes independently of the number of objects or complexity of the environment.
 We extensively analyze their contribution for human motion prediction.
-The results observed in different actions suggest that the models proposed are able to understand human activities performed significantly better than state-of-art models which do not use context, improving both human and object motion prediction.
-In particular, we notice clear improvements in activities well defined by the context, such as people handing objects or grasping items from a table.
+The results observed in different actions suggest that the models proposed are able to understand human activities significantly better than state-of-art models which do not use context, improving both human and object motion prediction.

-We additionally extend the classical human motion prediction setting and propose to consider motion for all objects in a scene simultaneously.
-Despite adding a new task and loss function for these new models, without increasing their capacity, they obtain comparable results in the human motion prediction task.
-In object motion prediction, consistent improvements show that context-awareness is even more decisive, as objects are passive entities moved only through human actions.

-Among the results provided in this work, we find that coherent predicted interactions are particularly encouraging for further work on unsupervised context understanding.
-Additional future work may focus on context-conditional motion generation.

-{\bf Acknowledgements}: This work is supported in part by an Amazon Research Award, by the Spanish Ministry of Science and Innovation under projects HuMoUR TIN2017- 90086-R, ColRobTransp DPI2016-78957 and María de Maeztu Seal of Excellence MDM-2016-0656.
+{\bf Acknowledgements}: This work has been partially funded by Spanish government with the projects HuMoUR TIN2017-90086-R and the ERA-Net Chistera project IPALM PCI2019-103386.
 We also thank Nvidia for hardware donation.

 { }